asyncapi/generator/Development.md

 "
 ```

-This command does the following:
+This command above does the following:
 - Mounts the current directory to `/app` in the container
 - Copies the project to a temporary directory
 - Installs dependencies